nanotech/jellybeans.vim/README.markdown

 and 8 color terminals.
 On a 16 or 8 color terminal, replace its colors with those in `ansi-term-colors.txt` for best results.

-If you use Apple’s pre-10.7 Terminal.app, the TerminalColours plugin ([Leopard][tc-leopard], [Snow Leopard][tc-snowleopard]) will allow you to change the default colors.

-If you can't change your terminal's colors, add
-`let g:jellybeans_use_lowcolor_black = 0` to your .vimrc to render
-'black' text as grey.

 This script is [vimscript #2555][vimscript] at Vim.org.

 ## Options